The sun is finally shining and my shades have come out so I’ve made myself an upcycled denim DIY sunglasses case.

-The sun is shining and my shades have come out.
-I’m fed up of damaging my sunglasses when I’m not wearing them, so decided to design a really handy case for them made from upcycled jeans.
-Mind you, this is no ordinary sunglasses case.
-As well as looking great it sports a killer, pocket feature for items such as money and cards.
+Mind you, this is no ordinary DIY sunglasses case.
+As well as looking great it sports a unique pocket feature, for items such as money and cards.

-What you will need to make denim sunglasses case.
+What you will need to make a jeans pocket case

 - Very thin wadding/batting

 - Sewing Machine with heavy-duty denim needle – however, if you don’t have a sewing machine this project is easily sewn by hand.
 It will just take a little longer.

 - Scissors or rotary cutter, pins, pen, round cup/bowl.

 How To Make An Upcycled Denim DIY Sunglasses Case

 1..
 First, cut out a 22cm square each of lining fabric, wadding, and jeans pocket.
 I made a 22cm square cardboard template and use this to cut the fabrics with a rotary cutter.

 When placing the template over the jeans make sure you get all of the front pocket, whilst moving the pocket lining out the way so that it doesn’t get cut as well.